CPRyan/al-folio/_projects/1_project.markdown

 ---
 layout: page
-title: Reproduction and Aging
+title: Reproduction and Aging in the Epigenome
-description: Under construction - come back soon!
+description: Testing the 'costs of reproduction' in women and men
-img: /assets/img/christopher-burns-Wiu3w-99tNg-unsplash.jpg
+img: /assets/img/epigenetic_age_DNA_hourglass.jpg
 importance: 1
 ---

+Under construction - come back soon!